Manah, Oman: Location

+History

 The wilayat of Manah is thought to be the first resting place of Malik bin Fahim al Azdi before the Arabs entered Oman when the Marib Dam in what is today Yemen broke.
 A falaj in Manah still bears his name.
 In the old town, there are many caves which were said to be hiding places during the war for women and children.
 There is also a subterranean vault located in one of the ancient houses in Al Fiqin.

 Legend surrounds the Az al Qadim mosque located within the town: it is said that a 100 kg rock was moved by a visitor to the mosque, which he took with him on his travels south.
 The next day, upon waking, the man noticed the rock had disappeared, only to be found back in the mosque.
 The rock still lies in the mosque and has the imprint of a man's foot on it.
-Sultan Qaboos' royal camp for inspection of the region of Ad Dakhliyah lies at Seih al Barakat in Manah, as does the Hisn Al Shomoukh palace.
+Sultan Qaboos' royal camp for inspection of the region of Ad Dakhliyah lies at Seih al Barakat in Manah, as does Al Shomoukh Palace.

-Place for learning Arabic
+Monuments and landmarks

+There are multiple archaeological sites in Manah, including three famous castles: Al-Fiqain Castle, Al-Bilad Castle, and several forts such as Al-Ma'ara Fort.
+There are also mosques like Al-Shara Mosque and Al-Az Mosque, and one of the most famous mosques in Manah is the Jami' Mosque, which was established by Imam Omar bin Al-Khattab Al-Khuraisi.
+Manah also has aflaj (traditional irrigation system) and water springs.
+The number of aflaj is estimated to be around thirteen, with the most prominent one being Malik Al-Mandathir Aflaj.
+As for the water springs in the region, there are Ain Al-Bilad and Ain Al-Almaniya.
+The aflaj are used for agriculture and irrigation of crops.
+One of its ancient treasures is Harat Al-Bilad, which was built according to a magnificent architectural design.
+The exterior of the neighborhood is fortified for protection, and it contains various facilities such as walls.
+The thickness of each wall in the neighborhood ranges from thirty centimeters to eighty centimeters, with a height of fifteen centimeters.
+The inner wall of the neighborhood is built with red bricks, which form the foundation of the neighborhood.
+The Safiya wall, however, has lost most of its landmarks, with only a few remaining.
+In addition to roads, mosques, castles, and several gates, there is a strong fortress located in the south of the neighborhood, which serves as an important center where the governor resides.
+There is also another formidable fortress known as Najad Fortress, named after Sheikh Najad bin Musa.